 The process in which galaxies form and evolve is characterized by steady growth over time, which began shortly after the Big Bang.
 This process, and the eventual fate of galaxies, remain the subject of intense fascination, and is still fraught with its share of mysteries.

 Join our Patreon for as little as $3!

 The current scientific consensus is that all matter in the Universe was created roughly 13.8 billion years ago during an event known as the Big Bang.
 At this time, all matter was compacted into a very small ball with infinite density and intense heat called a Singularity.
 Suddenly, the Singularity began expanding, and the Universe as we know it began.

 After rapidly expanding and cooling, all matter was almost uniform in distribution.
 Over the course of the several billion years that followed, the slightly denser regions of the Universe began to become gravitationally attracted to each other.
 They therefore grew even denser, forming gas clouds and large clumps of matter.

 These clumps became primordial galaxies, as the clouds of hydrogen gas within the proto-galaxies underwent gravitational collapse to become the first stars.
 Some of these early objects were small, and became tiny dwarf galaxies, while others were much larger and became the familiar spiral shapes, like our own Milky Way.

 Once formed, these galaxies evolved together in larger galactic structures called groups, clusters and superclusters.
-Galaxies were attracted to one another by gravity, and collided together in a series of mergers.
+Over time, galaxies were attracted to one another by the force of their gravity, and collided together in a series of mergers.
 The outcome of these mergers depends on the mass of the galaxies in the collision.